The Potential Role of a Hydrogen Network in Europe

-The development of a hydrogen backbone is driven by the fact that (i) spatially-fixed hydrogen demand for steelmaking and ammonia industry as well as heavy-duty land transport is located in areas with less attractive renewable potentials (\cref{fig:demand-space:hydrogen}), (ii) the best wind and solar potentials are located in the periphery of Europe, (iii) bottlenecks in the electricity transmission network exist and give impetus to alternative energy transport options and re-electrification capacities as backup supply in weakly connected areas, and (iv) moving produced hydrogen to locations where the geological conditions allow for cheap underground storage is more cost-effective than local storage where there are no salt deposits and only steel tanks are available to the model.
-Another location factor for hydrogen network infrastructure is linked to the siting of synthetic liquid hydrocarbon production.
-Because we assume that waste heat from these processes can be recovered in district heating networks, urban areas with attractive renewable potentials nearby appear to be preferred sites for synthetic fuels production to which additional hydrogen would need to be transferred (\cref{fig:si:waste-heat-synfuels}).
-Because of our assumption that oil and gas can be moved freely in the model, the spatial distribution of their demands is not a siting factor that is considered.
+The development of a hydrogen network is driven by the fact that (i) spatially-fixed hydrogen demand for steelmaking and ammonia industry as well as heavy-duty land transport is located in areas with less attractive renewable potentials (\cref{fig:demand-space:hydrogen}), (ii) the best wind and solar potentials are located in the periphery of Europe (\cref{fig:energy-density}), (iii) bottlenecks in the electricity transmission network give impetus to alternative energy transport options and re-electrification capacities as backup supply in weakly connected areas, and (iv) moving hydrogen from production sites to where the geological conditions allow for cheap underground storage is significantly more cost-effective than local storage in steel tanks (\cref{fig:clustered-caverns}).
+Another subsidiary location factor for hydrogen network infrastructure is linked to the siting of electrofuel production.
+Because we assume that waste heat from these processes can be recovered for district heating networks, urban areas with attractive renewable potentials nearby are preferred sites for fuel synthesis to which the hydrogen needs to be transferred.
+Since we assume no constraints for the transport of liquid hydrocarbons, the spatial distribution of hydrogen consumption for fuel synthesis is not a siting factor that is considered.
 Just like the positioning of hydrogen fuel cells, the location of hydrogen consumption for electrofuel production is endogenously optimised.
 Because we further assume sufficient infrastructure for the transport of captured carbon dioxide, the location of carbon sources and sinks neither influences the siting of fuel synthesis plants.